-- The Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - The risk that the financial condition of the issuers of the securities comprising the portfolios of the Funds may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units). - Securities of foreign companies and/or companies located in "emerging markets" held by the Funds present risks beyond those of U.S. issuers.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Certain Funds may invest in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
+- The Trust invests in shares of closed-end funds.
+Shares of these Funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a Fund's objective, market conditions affecting a fund's investments.
+The Trust and underlying Funds have management and operating expenses.
+You will bear not only your share of the Trust's expenses, but also the expenses of the underlying Funds.
+By investing in other Funds, the Trust incurs greater expenses than you would incur if you invested directly in the Funds. - The risk that the financial condition of the issuers of the securities comprising the portfolios of the Funds may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units). - Securities of foreign companies and/or companies located in "emerging markets" held by the Funds present risks beyond those of U.S. issuers.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
+The risks of investing in developing or emerging countries may be even greater than the risks associated with foreign investments in general. - Certain Funds may invest in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
 Such companies also tend to have unproven track records and, to a certain extent, are more likely to perform less well or fail than companies with larger market capitalizations.